Sednai/plUniJava/README.md

 ## Java API

 The Non-JDBC API can only be invoked in foreground mode or in a user based background worker.
-Build the jar in the `java/` directory with `mvn` and load onto the classpath.
-The API requires Java 21 and the JVM flags `--enable-preview --enable-native-access=plunijava`
+Build the jar in the `java/` directory with `mvn` and load onto the module path.
+The API requires Java 21 and the JVM flags `--module-path=.:/pathto/plUniJava-0.0.1-SNAPSHOT.jar --enable-preview --enable-native-access=plunijava --add-modules=ALL-SYSTEM,plunijava`

 **Example**